 Read this section before taking control manually in assisted mode

-Use the remote control for manual flying in assisted mode.
+The RC functionality can be enabled from the General settings or during the pre-flight check.
+In this case, use the RC for manual flying in assisted mode.
 Read the following section carefully before you switch to assisted mode.
 Use the "Assisted" button on your RC to switch from auto or RTH mode to assisted mode.
 The flight regime will stay as it was before you switched to assisted Mode, i.e., if you engage assisted Mode during cruise flight, you will take over in cruise, and if you engage assisted Mode during hover flight, you will take over in hover flight.
 Be aware that there are no extended safety features (collision avoidance or similar) available for WingtraOne.

 How to switch to assisted mode?

 You can find the necessary guidelines in the following video.

 Flight Instructions for flying with the RC